luisdtk/luisdtk/README.md

 ### Hello!
 I'm Luis and I'm a full-stack developer
 ##

-I work as a full-stack and currently I am studying.
+I work as a full-stack and currently studying.